 For those pilots and Piper owners who aren’t members, the value isn’t so obvious.
 After all, PFA is not EAA, nor is it anything like AOPA.
 Rather, PFA is a type club.
 Collectively, we are members that have Piper airplanes.

-Then there’s the weather: strong, variable winds and ice.
-The...
+Then there’s the weather: strong, variable winds and...
 Read more

 SHELL REMOVES LEAD FROM LIGHT AIRCRAFT FUEL